-- For a continuous harvest, space planting about 2 weeks apart.
+- For a continuous harvest, space plantings 2 weeks apart.

-- When stems are cut, the plant will produce more useable side stems.
+- When stems are cut, the plant will produce more usable side stems.

 - Keep seedlings evenly moist and continue to water during dry spells.

 - Give raab regular water.
-Keep the soil evenly moist for best growth.
+Keep the soil evenly moist for the best growth.

 - Side-dress raab with plant starter fertilizer or a nitrogen-rich organic fertilizer for a better yield.